fbpx

 Nancy

-About this family: I’m a Cantor.
+About our family: I’m a Cantor.
 I’m currently raising my child as a single mom and I’m an older mom.
-I was raised in Manhattan and went to an independent all girls school and chose Rodeph Sholom because it’s a perfect combination of Private School and Jewish values.
-My Father was Confirmed at Congregation Rodeph Sholom in the mid 1940s.
+I was raised in Manhattan and went to an independent all girls school.
+I chose Rodeph Sholom School for my child because it provides the perfect combination of a superior private school education and Jewish values.
+My Father was confirmed at Congregation Rodeph Sholom in the mid 1940s so the connection to this community is important to my family.

 Favorite Rodeph Sholom School moment: I was so bowled over with pride seeing my son, as a Kindergarten student, get up in front of 1,000+ people and comfortably grab the microphone, with his teacher guiding him, to talk about Shabbat and the Rodeph Sholom community.
-His confidence and self-esteem is being nurtured every moment of every day at Rodeph Sholom School.
+His confidence and self-esteem is being nurtured every moment of every day at Rodeph Sholom School and I couldn’t be happier.

 Allison and Jay

-About this family: We love being part of the Rodeph Community and are so proud to watch our children grow at Rodeph Sholom.
+About our family: We have loved being part of the Rodeph Sholom Community for the last several years and are so proud to be able to watch our children not only grow but thrive at Rodeph Sholom Sholom School.

 Click to Close